mikeobrien/mikeobrien.github.com/_posts/2015-10-17-client-side-exception-logging-in-aurelia.md

 ```
 In the example above we import our appender, create it and pass in an `HttpClient`.
 You can have multiple appnders and also set the logging level for all appenders.

-NOTE: At this time, view errors are not handled by the Aurelia logging infrastructure.
+NOTE: ~~At this time, view errors are not handled by the Aurelia logging infrastructure.
 Also ATM [you can't reliably catch promise rejection errors with the global error handler](http://stackoverflow.com/questions/31472439/catch-all-unhandled-javascript-promise-rejections).
-If a view fails to load you will get something along the lines of this:
+If a view fails to load you will get something along the lines of this:~~

+[This has been fixed as of 10/25/2015](https://github.com/aurelia/templating-router/commit/ac8dc0fb9ff03978f6dbe63b39b379505bd7050c) and should be released soon.

 ```bash
 Unhandled promise rejection Error: A route with name 'add' could not be found.
 Check that `name: 'add'` was specified in the route's config.